handsontable/handsontable/docs/README-EDITING.md

 ### Editing the `latest` docs version

 A [`<semver.version>` directory](./README.md#handsontable-docs-directory-structure) with the largest version number gets tagged as the `latest` version of the docs.

+If you're editing the `latest` version, remember to make the same edits to the `next` version as well.

 To display the latest docs version in a browser:
 1. Start a [local Handsontable docs server](./README.md#getting-started-with-handsontable-docs).